Changing your enrolment - Section contents

 If you have applied for Advanced Standing (credit for prior learning), and have been granted a ‘non-credit exemption’, you will need to accept this on your Study Plan.

-What happens once I submit an Enrolment Variation form?
+What happens after I submit an Enrolment Variation form?

-Once you have submitted an Enrolment Variation form, you will receive an email with expected turnaround times.
-Staff will assess your enrolment variation request and communicate with you via your student email of the outcome.
+Once you have submitted an Enrolment Variation form, you will receive an email with the expected turnaround time.
+Staff will assess your enrolment variation request and communicate the outcome with you via your student email.

 Subject enrolment troubleshooting

 For suggested fixes to common subject enrolment issues, visit the subject enrolment troubleshooting page.